-INDEPENDENT AUDITOR'S REPORT

-Key Audit Matter

-- The expected realisation price, which is the SAFEX price adjusted by transport differentials that is determined by customer region and commodity; The input costs which comprise seed, diesel and fertilizer are specific to the customers' region and commodity and are determined by management's internal specialists and; - The estimation of the quality and expected realisation of securities held for the customers that have been handed over to legall.

-The majority of inputs are determinable at the time of the audit, but need to be reconsidered and determined each year.
-Most cannot be referenced to historical trends as the significant inputs are inextricably linked to conducive growing and harvesting conditions which is different from year to year, and varies significantly between the different geographical regions (North West, Free State, and Northern Cape).
-Crop yields are impacted by rainfall in the various regions which by its nature is only determined by actuals once it has occurred.

-Management uses this information to determine a probability of default of the portfolio (PD) and loss given default (LGD), both of which have a significant impact on the determination of the provision for expected credit losses recognised against the mortgage and production loans and other receivable amounts.

-Obtaining evidence for the key inputs, considering the number of locations that the Group operates in, required a significant amount of audit effort in the current year, as it relates to multiple production regions for two different commodities (maize and sunflower).
-Within the production regions, there are disaggregation's which further increase the volume of work required to assess the inputs.

-Therefore, the calculation of the ECL allowance was a Key Audit Matter

-How the matter was addressed in the audit

-- We evaluated the hectares planted in comparison to the hectares for which finance was applied for. - We assessed the expected realisation price by customer region and commodity considering the SAFEX price, average grade differences and average transport differential as realised during the year and compared that to management's valuation. - We recalculated management's PD and LGD factors, used to calculate the provisions, as well as the provision for expected credit losses: - We tested controls over the credit application process which includes the verification of securities obtained for finance provided. - We selected a sample of customers that were handed over to legal and evaluated the existence and adequacy of the securities by obtaining relevant sales prices and documentation of the security provided. - Applying our judgement and considering the above mentioned inputs we determine the acceptable range of the provision for expected losses against mortgage loans, production loans and other receivables. - We assessed the adequacy of the disclosures made on judgements and estimates made on the provision for expected credit losses in terms of IFRS 9.
+Key Audit Matter How the matter was addressed in the audit 2.
+The number of hectares planted; 3.
+The expected realisation price, which is the SAFEX price adjusted by transport differentials that is determined by customer region and commodity; 4.
+The input costs which comprise seed, diesel and fertilizer which are specific to the customers' region and commodity and are determined by management's internal specialists and; 5.
+The estimation of the quality and expected realisation of securities held for the customers that have been handed over to legal.
+6. The estimation of future expected losses which is based on historical trends (for term loans, actual data for the past 10 years is used to make the estimate and for production accounts, a loss factor was estimated relating to the 2024 production accounts already granted and taken up by customers, which is based on the expectation of a severe El Niño year for the 2024 production season, the impact of which is measured by way of scrutinising ocean temperatures over the years) The majority of inputs are determinable at the time of the audit, but need to be reconsidered and determined each year.
+Most cannot be referenced to historical trends as the significant inputs are inextricably linked to conducive growing and harvesting conditions which is different from year to year and varies significant inputs are inextricably linked to conducive growing and harvesting conditions which is different from year to year and varies significant is once it has occurred.
+Management uses this information to determine a probability of default of the portfolio (PD) and a loss given default (LGD), both of which have a significant impact on the determination of the allowance for expected credit losses recognised against the mortgage and production loans and other receivable amounts.
+Obtaining evidence for the key inputs, considering the number of locations that the Group operates in, required a significant amount of audit effort in the current year, as it relates to multiple We compared the crop estimates and yields for the specific regions and commodities used by management to the information released by the National Crop Estimation Committee.
+We evaluated the hectares planted in comparison to the hectares for which finance was applied for.
+We assessed the expected realisation price by customer region and commodity considering the SAFEX price, average grade differences and average transport differential as realised during the year and compared that to management's valuation.
+We performed a reasonability test on the value of farmers grain applied as security by making use of the quantities audited by the Grain team.
+We assessed the reasonability of the El Niño - PD factor used by the client, by selecting a sample of production accounts to which the factor was applied and by obtaining external historical weathe data.
+We recalculated management's PD and LGD factors, used to calculate the provisions, as well as the provision for expected credit losses.
+We tested controls over the credit application process which includes the verification of securities obtained for finance provided.
+We selected a sample of customers that were handed over to lega and evaluated the existence and adequacy of the securities by obtaining relevant sales prices and documentation of the security provided.
+Applying our judgement and considering the abovementioned inputs, we determined the acceptable range of the allowance for expected losses against mortgage loans, production loans and other receivables.
+We assessed the adequacy of the disclosures made on judgements and estimates made on the allowance for expected credit losses in terms of IFRS 9.